mekanix/fish-vibrant/README.md

 * Shows git branch and whether it's dirty (`*`).
 * Indicates when you have unpushed (`⇡`) or unpulled (`⇣`) git commits.
 * Prompt character turns red if the last command didn't exit with 0.
-* Command execution time will be displayed if it exceeds 5 seconds.
 * Username and host only displayed when in an SSH or sudo session.
 * Shows the current path in the title.